In observance of Independence Day, we are closed on Thursday, July 4, 2024.

 10. Regular Maintenance

 Clean the fish tank, check the water circulation system, and prune plants as needed.
-Regular maintenance ensures the longevity and efficiency of your aquaponics greenhouse.
+Regular maintenance ensures longevity and efficiency.
+Setting a weekly routine made this manageable for me.

 11. Harvest and Enjoy

-Once your plants are mature, harvest them, and enjoy fresh, organic produce right from your backyard.
-If you've chosen edible fish, they can be harvested once they reach the desired size.
+Once plants mature, harvest them and enjoy fresh, organic produce.
+If you have edible fish, they can be harvested when they reach the desired size.
+There’s nothing like eating a meal you’ve grown yourself!

 Eunice is a sustainability writer whose passion is sharing accessible eco-friendly practices with GreenCitizen's global readership.
 She enjoys birdwatching during her downtime, often deriving inspiration from nature's resilience.
 An enthusiastic cyclist, she is also an ardent advocate of eco-friendly transport.